blender/blender/doc/python_api/rst/info_gotcha.rst

 Using Operators
 ===============

-Blender's operators are tools for users to access, that Python can access them too is very useful nevertheless operators have limitations that can make them cumbersome to script.
+Blender's operators are tools for users to access, that can access with Python too which is very useful.

-Main limits are...
+Still operators have limitations that can make them cumbersome to script.

+The main limits are:

-- Can't pass data such as objects, meshes or materials to operate on (operators use the context instead)
+- Can't pass data such as objects, meshes or materials to operate on (operators use the context instead).
-- The return value from calling an operator gives the success (if it finished or was canceled), in some cases it would be more logical from an API perspective to return the result of the operation.
+- The return value from calling an operator is the success (if it finished or was canceled), in some cases it would be more logical from an API perspective to return the result of the operation.
 - Operators poll function can fail where an API function would raise an exception giving details on exactly why.